Manu3586/SunnYBuddY--A-landing-Page/README.md

 ✅ **Technologies used**:
 - HTML
 - CSS
+- JavaScript (for interactivity)

 ⚙️ **Current status**:
-The landing page structure and styling have been started, but the project is still under development.
-More features and interactivity will be added soon.
+The basic structure and styling of the landing page have been completed.
+Today, simple JavaScript functionality was added to improve user experience:
+- A mobile-friendly navigation menu that toggles open and closed.
+- Smooth scrolling when navigation links are clicked.

 📂 **Next steps**:
-- Improve design details
-- Add animations and interactions with JavaScript
+- Add more animations and transitions.
-- Optimize responsiveness and user experience
+- Enhance responsiveness and accessibility.
+- Implement additional interactive features like form validation.

-Stay tuned for updates!
+Stay tuned as this project continues to evolve!